rvicedomini/muset/conda_project/README.md

   muset <command> <arguments>

 COMMANDS
-  diff    - difference between two sorted k-mer matrices fasta   - output a k-mer matrix in FASTA format fafmt   - filter a FASTA file by length and write sequences in single lines filter  - filter a k-mer matrix by selecting k-mers that are potentially differential merge   - merge two input sorted k-mer matrices reverse - reverse complement k-mers in a matrix select  - select only a subset of k-mers unitig  - build a unitig matrix version - print version
+  diff     - difference between two sorted k-mer matrices fasta    - output a k-mer matrix in FASTA format fafmt    - filter a FASTA file by length and write sequences in single lines filter   - filter a k-mer matrix by selecting k-mers that are potentially differential merge    - merge two input sorted k-mer matrices reverse  - reverse complement k-mers in a matrix select   - select only a subset of k-mers unitig   - build a unitig matrix pipeline - run the pipeline to produce an abundance unitig matrix from a set of FASTA/FASTQ files version  - print version
 ```

 ### Use case: construction of a unitig matrix with abundances